nvim-tree/nvim-tree.lua/README.md

-let g:lua_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:lua_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:lua_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:lua_tree_show_icons = {
+let g:lua_tree_indent_markers = 1 "0 by default, this option shows indent markers when folders are open let g:lua_tree_hide_dotfiles = 1 "0 by default, this option hides files and folders starting with a dot `.` let g:lua_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:lua_tree_root_folder_modifier = ':~' "This is the default.
+See :help filename-modifiers for more options let g:lua_tree_show_icons = {
     \ 'git': 1,
     \ 'folders': 0,